tonehunt-org/tonehunt/README.md

 ```

 Replace `your Supabase URL`, `your Supabase secret key` and `your Database URL` with your actual Supabase URL, secret key and connection string, respectively.
+*Use port 5432 instead of 6543 in your connection string because pooling should not be used for migrations*

-6. Set up the local database
+6. Set up the database

+Make sure the Prisma CLI is installed by running `npm install prisma -D` or `yarn add prisma -D` in your project directory.
 Run the following command in your terminal to set up the database:
 ```
 npx prisma migrate dev